kgryte/linode-setup-notes/README.md

 Linodes --> dashboard --> Remote Access
 ```

-You will be prompted for the `root` password you created when deploying a new image to your [Linode](http://linode.com).
+You will be prompted for the `root` password you created when deploying a new image to your [Linode][linode].

 ---